Zenzeny95/Stock_Crypto_App/README.md

 - Make sure to use your own Email Config Data in emailo_config.py file for full functionality.

-- To access Admin meniu the default username and password is 'admin'.
+- To access Admin meniu the default username and password is 'Intel123*'.

 - Make sure to keep your account credentials secure to protect your financial information.